furkanaskin/ComposePlayground/README.md

 # ComposePlayground

-A small Jetpack Compose playground showcasing modern UI/animation patterns with a sleek black theme in fullscreen.
+A small Jetpack Compose playground experimenting with UI and animation techniques.
+It demonstrates a variety of interactive and visually rich UI components and effects.
 ### 1. Credit Card Selection Animation

 Interactive credit card selection with smooth drag gestures and animations.